ZoeMeow1027/dutschedule-flutter/README.md

 # Copyright?

-- This project - SubjectNotifier - is not affiliated with Da Nang University of Technology.
+- This project - DutSchedule - is not affiliated with Da Nang University of Technology.
 - DUT, Da Nang University of Technology, web materials and web contents are trademarks and copyrights of Da Nang University of Technology school.